-- 1. Researched and developed a pre- and post-consumer food waste recycling program for Public Works Headquarters' cafeteria, which will serve as a model for other County facilities. - 2.
-Currently developing a Food Donation and Recovery Outreach Program (Food DROP), which will facilitate and promote safe donation and distribution of excess edible food to reduce food waste in the County unincorporated communities and help feed the hungry.
-Outreach component will include education materials and a dedicated website.
+- 1. Implemented a pre- and post-consumer food waste recycling program for Public Works Headquarters' cafeteria, which will serve as a model for other County facilities. - 2.
+Continued developing a Food Donation and Recovery Outreach Program (Food DROP), which will facilitate and promote safe donation and distribution of excess edible food to reduce food waste in the County unincorporated communities and help feed the hungry.
+A dedicated website for the Program is under development and anticipated to launch in January 2018.